 1. In Network

+This is one of the more common health insurance terms that you’ll see as a patient.
 ‘In network’ refers to medical providers that have negotiated rates directly with your insurance company.
 In Network Providers are generally significantly cheaper and more likely to be covered by your insurance plan.
 Make sure that your health insurance has local hospitals and physicians in-network.

 2. Out of Network